 This passion for photography has fueled my desire to travel to distant lands in order to tackle new challenges and to size up landscapes I once only saw in magazines.
-During the last three years I have stood next to 200 foot waterfalls in Iceland, watched the sun set over rolling waves on the Pacific, explored caves in Arizona that look like another world... and the next day was pricked by a cactus in the desert.
+During the last few years I have stood next to 200 foot waterfalls in Iceland, watched the sun set over rolling waves on the Pacific, explored caves in Arizona that look like another world... and the next day was pricked by a cactus in the desert.
 My adventures have allowed me to look down onto cites below from the top of mountains in Colorado to looking up watching the dreamy Aurora Borealis dance high above in Alaska.

 Michigan has my heart and is my home, so I continue to do a great deal of landscape photography here.
-I have had projects in places all over representing companies such as Allegiant Air, Experience Grand Rapids, Verizon, Coca Cola with Pure Michigan and published by National Geographic.
+I have had projects in places all over representing companies such as Tamron Americas photo lenses, Allegiant Air, Experience Grand Rapids, Verizon, Coca Cola with Pure Michigan and published by National Geographic.
 It doesn’t matter whether it’s an ad I saw on a small phone screen while scrolling on social media, the cover of a magazine or on a giant billboard.
 I am an explorer and creator and position myself so I Dream in Reality—but, the best part is I’m just getting started!

 Those of you that have followed me on Facebook and Instagram are aware that not only do I enjoy posting photographs of my adventures, but I often like to write creative captions or in depth feelings.
 These snapshots into my mind vary from short and funny to oneness of the universe-- and most importantly, how I dream in reality.
 This "Postcard" published by Michigan Blue Magazine is exactly that... another step along my journey.
 This time not only an image was published, but my wring was too.
 Click on the link below to read it.